tommartensen/tfui/README.md

 `tfui` is a server and command line client to review [Hashicorp Terraform](https://www.terraform.io/) plans in a succinct manner.
 Plans can be uploaded with a CLI and seen on a browser.

-The full architectural documentation lives in [docs/](./docs/README.md).
+The full architectural documentation lives in [docs/](./docs/).

 ## Usage

 ### Server

-Environment variables available are:
+The server can be deployed with our [Helm chart](./deploy/chart/).

+For the configuration of the server, environment variables are available:

 - `APPLICATION_TOKEN` to authenticate to the API (default: not set)
 - `BASE_DIR` as the directory of the plan file storage (default: `./plans`)